vicchi/docker-lookbusy/README.md

 ## Build

-Copy `.env.sample` to `.env` and edit, adding your GitHub username and Personal Access Token; this repo assumes pushing to the GitHub Container Registry at `ghcr.io`.
+Copy `.env.template` to `.env` and edit, adding your GitHub username and Personal Access Token; this repo assumes pushing to the GitHub Container Registry at `ghcr.io`.

 ```